 The best cozy sheets for winter

 Here are the five best sheet materials for winter and how to decide which one is right for you.

 Pros: Cotton is an unrivaled all-season bedding material.
 Because it’s so great at absorbing moisture and wicking it away from your body, it’s guaranteed to keep you dry even if you get too hot under your heavy down comforter.

-Cotton is an ideal choice for people who don't like to feel trapped in warmer fabrics like flannel or fleece during the night.
-If you tend to sleep hot, choose organic cotton sheets, which you can always pair with a heavier comforter for added warmth.
-Because organic cotton hasn't been processed with harmful chemicals, it's more breathable than conventional cotton.
-It's also more durable than regular cotton.
+Cotton is an ideal choice for people who don’t like to feel trapped in warmer fabrics like flannel or fleece during the night.
+If you tend to sleep hot, choose lightweight percale cotton sheets, which you can always pair with a heavier comforter for added warmth.

 If you run colder, on the other hand, look for cotton sheets with a high thread count.
 The higher the thread count, the heavier the sheets.
 Cotton jersey is another option to consider this winter.
 It’s soft and stretchy and feels like your favorite T-shirt.